db0/Android-Netrunner-OCTGN/scripts/_Autoscripts_legend.md

 A valid target is one that has been targeted by the player who has used shift+click on it and has the proper requirements (see -at below)

+### -AutoTargeted

+This is very similar to the above, but instead of the player having to target a card first, the game will seek and select all the cards which match the requirements

 #### -at[Requirements_and_exclusions_or_moreRequirements]

 This modulator basically informs that -Targeted modulator on what is a valid target. the [part in the brackets] is the type of requirements for a valid target